unicefuganda/devtrac/sites/all/modules/custom_breadcrumbs/README.txt

 using each line of the titles and paths text fields to define a part of the breadcrumb.

-For longer code snippets (greater than 250 characters), you can save your code snippet in an include file and use a php require_once statement in the titles and/or paths section of your custom breadcrumb to include and evaluate your code.
+For longer code snippets, you can save your code snippet in an include file and use a php require_once statement in the titles and/or paths section of your custom breadcrumb to include and evaluate your code.
 See http://drupal.org/node/654766 for an example of this.